Cologne Carnival (Fastelovend), 2021

 The Cologne Carnival, Fastelovend or ‘Fasteleer’ in the local dialect is one of the biggest street carnivals in Europe.
-Starting on 20 February 2020, the ‘Crazy Days’ continue until 26 February.
+The Carnival will be from 27 February to 5 March.

 Officially, the Carnival officially commences on the 11th minute of the 11th day of the 11th month the previous year, when the Carnival’s triumvirate of rulers — the Prince, the Maiden and the Peasant present themselves to the public alongside performances by musicians at the Alter Markt before thousands of spectators.